atingupta2005/neo4j-apr-24/Day-5-6/17-Performance-Tuning.md

 - Used to cache the Neo4j data
 - Avoid costly disk access and result in optimal performance

-### Neo4j’s memory
-- We can divide the Neo4j’s memory consumption into 2 main areas
-	- On-heap
-	- Off-heap

-- On-heap
-	- The runtime data lives
-	- Query execution, graph management and transaction state exist
-- Off-heap (3 categories)
-	- Neo4j’s page cache
-		- For caching the graph data into memory
-	- Other memory the JVM needs to work (JVM Internals)
-	- Direct memory

 ## Memory settings
 ```
 vim /var/lib/neo4j/conf/neo4j.conf